August 20, 2020

 As of 4.25, Unreal Engine 4 allows you to override the standard operating system cursors (text beam, arrow, grab, etc.) through Blueprints, but it hides a special Custom option which allows you to override your own custom cursors.
 This means that you are limited to overriding 13 cursors in Blueprint.
 This is also a problem because you may want to use the standard cursors at some point.

 Unreal Engine 4 also allows you to overlay software cursors, which are basically Widgets, in place of hardware cursors.
 Here, again, Unreal Engine 4 shows its FPS roots.
 In an FPS, the cursor is fixed to the center of the screen and moves very little, if at all, and so software cursors are sufficient.
-But in other genres like MOBAs, your cursor needs to hyper-responsive, and software cursors lag under these circumstances.
+But in other genres like MOBAs or top-down RPGs, your cursor needs to be hyper-responsive, and software cursors lag under these circumstances.

 Together, this functionality makes using hardware cursors a pleasant and enjoyable experience.